jimmychou0704/KaggleLeaf/README.md

 findratios.py contains code for running functions in triangle.py to analyze the leaf photographs in the Kaggle data set and save the results as a comma separated file.

+analyzeratios.py contains code for analyzing the ratios for different species in the training data.

 triangle.py is the module containing the functions for analyzing the isoperimetric ratio in the image files.